Three Ways A DWI Can Negatively Affect You

 Foreign Exchange Student Sponsorship

 First, you can’t host a foreign exchange student for 5 years from the conviction.
 Yes, shocker.
-Several years ago, my third son asked that we host the German exchange student at our high school because his host family was not working out.
+Several years ago, my third son asked that we host a German exchange student at our high school because his host family was not working out.
 Without even thinking, I said “Sure.”
 Yet, when they found out my husband had a DWI conviction they rejected us.
 Our German son was already living with us and was very happy.
 It took a Judge writing to the State Department to overturn their decision.

 It was a very scary moment in our lives that made no sense.
 Here we had a loving family providing a warm, happy home to a young, German future leader (all foreign exchange students build bridges of cultural diplomacy with positive ramifications between countries for years to come), and yet for no good reason the federal government was trying to use my husband’s DWI as an excuse to bar us from hosting.
 My husband’s DWI involved no children in the car, no breath or blood level (but a confession), no accident (he turned against a no turn posted sign), no prior criminal history and yet the State Department thought he was not fit to host a child?